alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-21-propheicse-forecast-google-analytics-data-with-facebook-prophet.markdown

 <amp-img src="/assets/images/screely-1592742794169.png" width="929" height="510" layout="responsive"></amp-img>

 I wanted a create a fast and simple way for marketers/analysts/data scientists to generate forecasts from their Google Analytics data using Facebook Prophet.
-When I came across Gareth Cull’s amazing open-source [Forecastr](https://github.com/garethcull/forecastr) app, I knew it would provide a great starting point for [Prophecise](https://prophecise.com).
+When I was researching how to do this I came across Gareth Cull’s amazing open-source [Forecastr](https://github.com/garethcull/forecastr) app, which has been an amazing starting point for [Prophecise](https://prophecise.com).

 ## What is Facebook Prophet?